-if appropriate and applicable, is developed in coordination and integration with other Federal, State, and local services, resources and programs, such as programs supported under this Act, violence prevention programs, nutrition programs, housing programs, Head Start programs, adult education programs, career and technical education programs, and schools implementing comprehensive support and improvement activities or targeted support and improvement activities under section 1111(d).
-1114(b) (5)
+If appropriate and applicable, is developed in coordination and integration with other Federal, State, and local services, resources and programs, such as programs supported under this Act, violence prevention programs, nutrition programs, housing programs, Head Start programs, adult education programs, career and technical education programs, and schools implementing comprehensive support and improvement activities or targeted support and improvement activities under section 1111(d).
+1114(b)(5)

-- 3. Describe the process to ensure that the 4 Components of a Schoolwide Program are part of the development, peer review, implementation, and monitoring of Schoolwide/School Improvement Plans. - 4.
-If any of the 4 Components of the schoolwide plan are not adequately addressed, describe steps the LEA will take to ensure that revisions to schoolwide plans occur in a timely manner. - 5.
-Describe specific steps to be taken by the LEA to review and analyze the effectiveness of schoolwide programs. - 6.
-In addition to the Title I Coordinator, identify other central office staff by name, title, and department responsible for monitoring the 4 components in schoolwide plans, the effectiveness of schoolwide program implementation, fiduciary issues and program effectiveness.
+3. Describe the process to ensure that the components of a Schoolwide Program are part of the development, peer review, implementation, and monitoring of

+Schoolwide/School Improvement Plans.
+Provide a timeline, if applicable.

+- 4. Describe specific steps to be taken by the LEA to review and analyze the effectiveness of Schoolwide programs. - 5.
+In addition to the Title I Coordinator, identify other central office staff by name, title, and department responsible for monitoring the components in Schoolwide plans, the effectiveness of Schoolwide program implementation, fiduciary issues and program effectiveness.

-Representatives from the offices listed above must participate in the Annual Title I Program Review.
+• Representatives from the offices listed above must participate in the Annual Title I, Part A Program Review.